cda-tum/mqt-problemsolver/QUBOMaker/README.md

 Furthermore, MQT QUBOMaker supports a variety of different encodings.
 End users can easily switch between the encodings for evaluation purposes without any additional effort, a task that would otherwise require a large amount of tedious mathematical reformulation.

-Currently, MQT QUBOMaker provides the following sub-package:
+Currently, MQT QUBOMaker provides the following submodule:

-- [_Pathfinder_](./src/mqt/qubomaker/pathfinder/README.md): This subpackage provides a specialization of the QUBOMaker class for the solution of optimization problems involving the search for paths in a directed graph.
+- [_Pathfinder_](./src/mqt/qubomaker/pathfinder/README.md): This submodule provides a specialization of the QUBOMaker class for the solution of optimization problems involving the search for paths in a directed graph.
 It provides a large set of pathfinding-related constraints that are used to define individual problem instances.

 For more details, please refer to: